Research

 At the Perceptual Neuroscience Lab, our research focuses on understanding the dynamic interplay between top-down and bottom-up processes using behavioral experiments, functional magnetic resonance imaging (fMRI), and computational modeling.
-See some relevant readings:

 The Influence of Physical and Semantic Regularities on Perception, Learning, and Decision-Making